 - Fold in all four corners of the phyllo.
 Now, with the remaining sheets of phyllo sheets, loosely scrunch them on top of the folded phyllo and brush lightly with melted margarine.
 Alternately, you can layer the 10 remaining sheets (buttered in between each sheet) and just neatly tuck in the edges.
 I like the ruffled effect, but it's completely up to preference.

 - Bake in preheated oven for 20-25 minutes.
-If the top is browning too quickly, cover with foil mid-way through the baking process.
+If the top is browning too quickly, cover loosely with foil mid-way through the baking process.
 The top should be golden and the filling warm inside.

 - Test with a knife.
 Let stand for 5-10 minutes before cutting and serving.